Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Insulin-sensitive women lost

-more weight on high-carb/low-fat diets, while insulin-resistant women lost
+more weight on high-carbohydrate/low-fat diets, while insulin-resistant women

 Tailoring diet macronutrient